BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/register-destination.rst

 Register Destination
 ====================

-`master command list`_

-URL-Pattern

-  PROVIDER_URI/jndi-key/register

-Expected-Parameters
+`back to commands`_

+:URL-Pattern: *provider-url*/jndi-key/register

-  N/A
+:Parameters: N/A

-Returns

-  N/A
+:Returns: N/A

-Looks up the destination identified by jndi-key in providers JNDI context and registers it with the HJB runtime.
+This GET Request looks up the destination identified by jndi-key in the Provider's JNDI context and registers it with the HJB runtime.
 This command

 * can be invoked multiples time with the exactly the same jndi-key;
   after the first successful attempt, HJB ignores subsequent invocations.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html